 JED is the leading national organization that exists to protect emotional health and prevent suicide for our nation’s teens and young adults.

-JED equips teens and young adults with the skills and knowledge to help themselves and each other; partner with high schools and colleges to strengthen their mental health, substance abuse, and suicide prevention programs and systems; and encourage community awareness, understanding, and action for young adult mental health.
+JED equips teens and young adults with the skills and knowledge to help themselves and each other; partners with high schools and colleges to strengthen their mental health, substance abuse, and suicide prevention programs and systems; and encourages community awareness, understanding, and action for young adult mental health.